hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ### Use a Local Backend

 Your application needs somewhere to store [Terraform state](https://www.terraform.io/docs/language/state/index.html).
-To store state on your local filesystem, add the `--local` flag to created a scaffolded project that is pre-configured to use a [local backend](https://www.terraform.io/docs/language/settings/backends/local.html).
+Add the `--local` flag to created a scaffolded project that is pre-configured to use a [local backend](https://www.terraform.io/docs/language/settings/backends/local.html).
 This means all terraform operations will happen on your local machine.

 ```
 $ cdktf init --template="typescript" --local